ibm-cloud-docs/containers/ingress-domains.md

 :    Optional: Prints the command output in JSON format.

 `--domain-provider PROVIDER`
 :    Required.
 The external DNS provider type.
-Specify `--cis-ext`.
+Specify `cis-ext` .

 `--secret-namespace NAMESPACE`
 :    Optional.
 The namespace that the domain TLS secret is created in.
 If no namespace is specified, the secret is created in the `default` namespace.